google/deepvariant/docs/deepvariant-case-study.md

 And finally we assess the quality of the DeepVariant variant calls with `hap.py`.

-NOTE: this case study demonstrates an example of how to run DeepVariant end-to-end on one machine.
-This might not be the fastest or cheapest configuration.
+NOTE: This case study demonstrates an example of how to run DeepVariant end-to-end on one machine.
+This might not be the fastest or cheapest configuration for your needs.
+For more scalable execution of DeepVariant see the [cost- and speed-optimized, Docker-based pipelines](https://cloud.google.com/genomics/deepvariant) created for Google Cloud Platform.

 Consult this [document](deepvariant-details.md) for more information about using GPUs or reading BAM files from Google Cloud Storage (GCS) directly.